edalorzo/fundamental-programming/README.rst

     double saveMoney(double amount);
  }

-The implementation class of this interface then must satisfy everything stated in the contract of its methods and our test classes must strive to satisfy those contracts.
-Another great benefit of having this contracts stated is that just by writing them we put ourselves in the mindset of thinking what could go wrong, which is always a good start to write defensive, robust software.
+The implementation class of this interface then must satisfy everything stated in the contract of its methods, and our test classes must strive to fulfill those contracts.
+Another great benefit of having these contracts stated is that just by writing them, we put ourselves in the mindset of thinking what could go wrong, which is always a good start to write defensive, robust software.
 Finally, once the contract is clearly stated, developers can easily write unit tests for that contract, even before the interface have been properly implemented.

 Consider another example: let's say you are defining a ``Fraction`` class to represent that mathematical concept.
 You may need to follow a contract with the following rules:

 * **Precondition**: the denominator must never be ``0``.
 * **Invariant**: fractions will be kept in reduced form (i.e. ``2/3`` instead of ``6/9``, ``6`` instead of ``6/1``, ``0`` instead of ``0/2``)
 * **Postcondition**: a fraction with a denominator of ``1`` will be represented as a whole number, not as a fraction (i.e. ``2`` instead of ``2/1``).
 * **Postcondition**: a numerator of 0 will be represented as the whole number ``0``, not as a fraction (i.e. ``0`` instead of ``0/2``).

-The **principle here** is that you may want to do the effort of documenting your interface contracts such that developers creating implementation make sure the contract holds at all times in their implementation and in their unit tests.
+The **principle here** is that you may want to make the effort of documenting your interface contracts such that developers creating implementation make sure the contract holds at all times in their implementation and their unit tests.

 Once you have a contract properly defined you can **write tests to verify your contracts**: